authelia/authelia/docs/content/reference/integrations/database-integrations.md

     2. [MySQL] [5.7](https://dev.mysql.com/doc/refman/5.7/en/innodb-limits.html) or later provided:
        1. The [innodb_large_prefix](#innodb-large-prefixes) option is **_ON_**.
     3. [MariaDB] [10.3](https://mariadb.com/kb/en/innodb-system-variables/#innodb_large_prefix) or later.
-5. Must support ANSI standard time behaviours.
-See [ANSI standard time behaviours](#ansi-standard-time-behaviours).
+5. Must support ANSI standard time behaviors.
+See [ANSI standard time behaviors](#ansi-standard-time-behaviors).

 We generally perform integration testing against the latest supported version of [MySQL] and [MariaDB], and the latest supported version of [MariaDB] is generally the recommended version for new installations.